 8. Record Transactions

-Recording transactions regularly is essential for accurate bookkeeping.
-Ensure that every sale, expense, or refund is logged in your system.
-Keeping records up-to-date will help you avoid costly mistakes and make it easier to file taxes.
+Recording transactions regularly is essential for accurate bookkeeping and helps you avoid costly mistakes.
+Ensure that every sale, expense, or refund is logged in your system promptly.
+Keeping records up-to-date not only makes it easier to file taxes but is also a core requirement of the GAAP Time Period Assumption, which assumes a business's life can be divided into distinct reporting periods.

 How often: Daily/Weekly